Holly Mak (she/her)

 Registered Counsellor

-I believe that life is shaped by the stories we hear and the stories we tell — and that therapeutic conversations are where these stories can be realised and made meaningful.
+I believe that life is shaped by the stories we hear and the stories we tell — and that therapeutic conversations are where these stories can be realised.

 Together, we can collaborate to understand the ups and downs of your story so far, and where you’d like to go next.

 My approach to counselling is empathic, non-judgmental, and culturally-informed.
-People I work with can expect to discover and reconnect with their values, so that they can make the changes that matter most to them.
+People I work with can expect to identify and connect with their values, so that they can create change in a way that matters to them.

 I look forward to meeting you,